django-cms/django-cms/docs/how_to/custom_models.rst

         which queryset can be either a queryset or a collable returning a queryset.
       * ``queryset``: a key of available_querysets dictionary, or a queryset or a collable returning a queryset.
-If None, self.get_queryset is used.
+If None, super self.get_queryset is used.

 * ``new_link``
     If ``True``, add a creation link when plugin is rendered.